 How to read a natal chart using planets as a guide

 Natal charts include planetary placements, which is where a given planet was when you were born, based on your geographic location.
 The planets are represented on natal charts by glyphs, and while alternative versions of said glyphs, exist, the below depiction is generally how you can expect them to appear.
 The main significance to these planets and their placement is that they represent different aspects of your personality.
-So if you ever hear an astrologer say something like “your Venus is in Gemini” or “your Venus sign is Gemini,” they’re referencing that a certain star sign (in this case Gemini) influences whatever personality trait that the planet (Venus) pertains to.
+So if you ever hear an astrologer say something like "your Venus is in Gemini" or "your Venus sign is Gemini," they're referencing that a certain star sign (in this case Gemini) influences whatever personality trait that the planet (Venus) pertains to.
+You might have a mix of directly stationed planets and retrograde planets in your natal chart (look for any planets that are marked with an "R" or "Rx").

 With this in mind, being able to recognize the planets in your chat, as depicted using the glyphs below, and deciphering what each placement means is key for better understanding how to read a natal chart.
 Get that info, by planet, below.